emmalcg/j-carl-frontend/README.md

 Styled using Tailwind CSS
 ## Deployed automatically on Vercel

-Deployed automatically from `main` branch with Vercel
+Deployed automatically from `main` branch with Vercel on domain

 ## Database
 database is at [https://james-backend.herokuapp.com/admin](https://james-backend.herokuapp.com/admin)